 Most people multitask in an attempt to get more done.

-But the evidence is very clear that multitasking makes you less productive.
+But the evidence is clear that multitasking makes you less productive.

-Interrupting one task to suddenly focus on another results in reduced attention span, learning, and performance.
-(44)
+Interrupting one task to suddenly focus on another results in reduced attention span, ability to learn, and mental performance.

-Many exceptionally intelligent people are introverts and loners and enjoy spending time alone.
+Many exceptionally intelligent people are introverts who enjoy spending time alone.

-But it is possible to take aloneness too far.
+But it is possible to take being alone too far.

 How to Take a Certified IQ Test

-If you want to know your true IQ score, according to Mensa, there are only 2 legitimate ways to determine your IQ.
+According to Mensa, if you want to know your true IQ score, there are only two legitimate ways to determine it.

-First, you can take a standard IQ test under the guidance of a licensed psychologist.
-(47)
+You can take a standard IQ test under the guidance of a licensed psychologist.

 Or you can take a supervised, standardized test organized by Mensa.